tunmsk/nextgen-facebook/readme.txt

 = 8.45.1-dev.4 =

 (2017/06/28) Added new types to the list of available Schema types.
-Renamed the Schema for products from Product to IndividualProduct.
 Added a missing Open Graph type filter for WP e-Commerce product pages.

 = 8.45.0 =